The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Results

 The measurement of continuum flux also follows the approach as that in \citet{2023ApJ...942....7F}.
 A background-subtracted flux is measured from the 60\arcsec\ aperture using \texttt{SedFluxer} from the Python package \texttt{sedcreator}, while the background is measured from an annulus between one and two aperture radii ($r=30\arcsec-60\arcsec$).
 We applied this approach to the continuum images at Spitzer IRAC bands (3.6, 4.5, 5.8, and 8.0~\micron), WISE Band 3 and 4 at 12 and 22~\micron, four wavelengths of the FIFI-LS observations presented in this study, Herschel PACS 70 and 160~\micron\ (which can be seen in panels VII and IX in Fig.~\ref{fig:multipanel}), and Herschel SPIRE 250, 350, and 500~\micron.
 In the 145 and 186~\micron\ channels, the aperture size is comparable to the FoV of the LW channel, which is only a few pixels smaller after masking out the bad pixels.
 However, the FoV at 52 and 63~\micron\ is substantially smaller than the aperture.
 Thus, we interpolate the area outside the FoV of the SW channel using the Herschel 70 \micron\ to estimate the continuum flux within the aperture.
 This is accomplished by reprojecting the Herschel 70 \micron\ image to the FIFI-LS pixel size/orientation, and then calculating the proportion of fluxes within the FIFI-LS FOV in both images.
 The Herschel 70~\micron\ image is then scaled using this factor, where FIFI-LS data is not present.
 It is seen from our larger survey sample that this slightly overestimates flux at these two wavelengths and, as such, the 52 and 63~\micron\ fluxes are treated as upper limits in our SED fits.
 We similarly interpolate data from Herschel 160~\micron\ to FIFI-LS 145 and 186~\micron\ measurements.
 Due to the larger FOV of these LW images, this interpolation only is relevant for small fractions of the annulus.

-We estimate the uncertainties of all the continuum fluxes following the treatment also described in \citet{2023ApJ...942....7F}.
-Specifically, the fluxes at $>100$ \micron\ are expected to be contaminated by cold clump material, which are taken as the background flux, whereas the flux uncertainties at $<100$ \micron\ are dominated by fluctuation (rms) noise, which was derived using the \texttt{SedFluxer}.
-Depending on the wavelength, the fluctuation fluxes or the background flux are combined with 10\%\ of the continuum (background-subtracted) flux to derive the uncertainty of the continuum flux.
-The SED and the properties inferred from the SED modelling are discussed in \S\ref{sec:seds}.
+We estimate the uncertainties of all the continuum fluxes following the treatment described in \citet{2023ApJ...942....7F}.
+Specifically, for background subtracted fluxes of the protostar that are use in SED fitting we need to estimate the uncertainty in the background flux.
+At wavelengths $\geq100$ \micron\ the uncertainty in the background flux is assumed to be equal to the level of background flux itself, reflecting the fact that the background is relatively cold, clump material that can dominate over the protostellar core emission.
+However, at wavelengths $<100$ \micron\, the uncertainty in the background flux is assumed to be given by the level of variation seen in aperture-sized regions immediately around the source, which is derived using \texttt{SedFluxer}.
+The uncertainty in background flux is then added in quadrature with an assumed 10\%\ of the background-subtracted flux \citep{2018JAI.....740003F} to derive the total uncertainty.
+The SED and the properties inferred from the SED modeling are discussed in \S\ref{sec:seds}.